The Pros and Cons of Compressive Sensing for Wideband Signal Acquisition: Noise Folding vs. Dynamic Range: Impact of White Noise on CS-Based Acquisition Systems

 During the final preparation of this manuscript similar results were established for systems with bounded {\em coherence}~\cite{CastroYoninaNoiseFold}.
 We also note that alternative signal acquisition techniques like {\em bandpass sampling}\footnote{In practice bandpass sampling is not suitable for the typical CS settings.
-This is because if there are multiple narrowband signals present in the bandwidth occuring at unknown frequencies, then it causes irreversible aliasing so that the components can potentially overlap and will be impossible to separate.
-In contrast to bandpass sampling, CS acquisition preserves sufficient information to enable the recovery of both the values and the locations of the large Fourier coefficients.} (sampling a narrowband signal uniformly at a sub-Nyquist rate to preserve the values but not the locations of its large Fourier coefficients) are affected by an identical 3dB/octave SNR degradation~\cite{VaughSW_Theory}.
-In fact, recent results on minimax rates of estimation in high dimensions imply that for Gaussian noise, any acquisition system that acquires fewer than $\ambient$ linear measurements will suffer from the same 3dB/octave SNR loss, regardless of how the measurements are chosen and no matter how sophisticated the recovery algorithm~\cite{RaskuWY_Minimax,CandeD_How}.
+This is because if there are multiple narrowband signals present in the bandwidth occuring at unknown frequencies, then bandpass sampling causes irreversible aliasing so that the components can potentially overlap and will be impossible to separate.
+In contrast to bandpass sampling, CS acquisition preserves sufficient information to enable the recovery of both the values and the locations of the large Fourier coefficients.} (sampling a narrowband signal uniformly at a sub-Nyquist rate to preserve the values but not the locations of its large Fourier coefficients) are affected by an identical $3$dB/octave SNR degradation~\cite{VaughSW_Theory}.
+In fact, recent results on minimax rates of estimation in high dimensions imply that, for Gaussian noise, any acquisition system that acquires fewer than $\ambient$ linear measurements will suffer from the same $3$dB/octave SNR loss, regardless of how the measurements are chosen and no matter how sophisticated the recovery algorithm~\cite{RaskuWY_Minimax,CandeD_How}.
 More recently it has been shown that {\em even if the measurements are chosen adaptively}, this loss cannot be avoided~\cite{CastrCD_Fundamental}.

 Noise folding is not restricted to only sparse signals in noise~\cite{DaviesGuo_sample}.
 In fact, so-called \emph{compressible signals} are also subject to something akin to noise folding, even when the input contains no actual noise.
-Specifically, it is often possible to model the ``tail'' of these signals as having random supports and randomly distributed values, resulting in uncorrelated measurement noise, enabling application of the results above.
-Treating the tail as noise, we could arrive at the same 3 dB SNR loss as before.
-In fact, the loss resulting from ``tail-folding'' is even worse than this, since as we increase the amount of subsampling, we will be able to recover less of the signal (the range of $\sparsity$ we can handle will decrease), and thus we must consider an ever larger portion of the signal as belonging to the ``tail''.
+Specifically, one can often model the ``tail'' of such signals as uncorrelated noise, enabling the application of the results above.
+Treating the tail as noise, we would na\"{i}vely arrive at the same $3$dB SNR loss as above.
+In fact, the loss resulting from ``tail-folding'' is even worse, since as we increase the amount of subsampling, we will be able to recover less of the signal (the range of $\sparsity$ we can handle will decrease), and thus the ``tail'' will encompass an ever larger portion of the signal.